dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    4. _sale tokens_ which are owned by the SNS and sold in exchange for other tokens.
       Initially, parts of the SNS sale tokens are sold in exchange for ICP tokens in an initial decentralization sale.
-If the sale is successful the participants will receive SNS tokens in a basked of neurons.
+If the sale is successful the participants will receive SNS tokens in a basket of neurons.
-      If not all of the sale tokens are sold in the initial sale, the rest of the sale toekns are reserved for future sales.
+      If not all of the sale tokens are sold in the initial sale, the rest of the sale tokens are reserved for future sales.

 All developer and airdrop tokens are distributed to the defined principals at genesis in neurons called the developer neurons and the airdrop neurons, respectively.
-All developers, airdrop principals, and the sale participants receive their neurons as a basked of neurons with different dissolve delays.
+All developers, airdrop principals, and the sale participants receive their neurons as a basket of neurons with different dissolve delays.
 The neurons of all these parties have the same distribution of dissolve delays.